visgl/react-map-gl/docs/get-started/faq.md

 ## Where is fitBounds?

-You can use the `WebMercatorViewport` utility to find the target viewport that fits around a lngLat bounding box:
+You can use the `WebMercatorViewport` utility to find the target viewport that fits around a longitude-latitude bounding box:

 ```js
 import {WebMercatorViewport} from 'react-map-gl';